Scheduling API

 DeleteEntryRequest

-requests that an agent delete a particular entry
+A DeleteEntryRequest requests that an agent delete a particular entry from its schedule.

-In such a case, the agent should update its configuration to reflect what it would have been had the request been received in time.
-This may be thought of as “replaying” the past schedule entries (with the referenced entry created or deleted as requested) to understand what the current configuration should be.
+Upon receiving a change to a schedule entry scheduled in the past, the agent should update its configuration to reflect what it would have been had the request been received in time.
+This may be thought of as “replaying” the past schedule entries (with the referenced entry created or deleted as requested) to determine what the current configuration should be.

 FinalizeRequest